-Common defenses to hit and run charges include: Mistake of fact (did not reasonably know that property or injury occurred to another person), statute of limitations, insufficient evidence to prove who was driving the vehicle, alibi, coerced confession, and more.
+Common defenses to hit and run charges include: Mistake of fact (did not reasonably know that property or injury occurred to another person), statute of limitations (1 year for misdemeanor VC 20002 violations), insufficient evidence to prove who was driving the vehicle, alibi, coerced confession, and more.

 If you have been charged with hit and run involving injury or property damage, or vehicle code 20001 or 20002, contact our experienced and successful criminal defense lawyers to learn your rights and options without delay.
 Call today!

-Crime: Hit & Run Driving without Injury (Property Damage)
+Crime: Hit & Run Driving no Injury (Property Damage)

 Incarceration: VC 20002(a) jail sentence up to 180 days.

 Probation: Probation may be available in VC 20002(a) cases (assuming that other crimes or enhancements that might bar a probation sentence are not present).
 Whether or not a probation sentence is offered by the District Attorney, or granted by the court, depends on several factors, including the defendant's criminal history and the facts of the case.

 Work Release or House Arrest: In some cases, a probation sentence can include actual in-custody county jail, house arrest (electronic monitoring), or work release (or some combination of these penalties); however, most in-custody jail sentence orders that are required as a terms of probation are much shorter than the maximum jail sentence.

 Strike: VC 20002(a) is not a strike offense listed in California's Three Strikes law.